Ravished Armenia (film): Legacy

+Depiction of the crucifixion of Armenian girls; the image has frequently been misidentified as an authentic photograph from the Armenian genocide.

 Andrew Goldberg's television documentary The Armenian Americans (2000) includes extant footage from the film.

-In 2014, Slide, the film historian, published the original screenplay in a volume that also reprints the book Ravished Armenia, and includes a discussion of Mardiganian's work.
+In 2014, the film historian Anthony Slide published the original screenplay in a volume that also reprints the book Ravished Armenia, and includes a discussion of Mardiganian's work.
+The book is titled Ravished Armenia and the Story of Aurora Mardiganian.

 The film Aurora's Sunrise (2022), an adult animated biography of Mardiganian, incorporates footage from the movie.

+The still image from the film depicting Armenian girls crucified by Ottoman forces has frequently been circulated online and on social media as an authentic wartime photograph of an event during the Armenian genocide.
+Historians and fact-checking organisations have noted that the image's widespread circulation without context has contributed to the misconception that it documents an actual crucifixion photographed during the genocide.